Harold Stock & Co Solicitors explain the new changes to legal costs and fees about to be introduced by the Government.

 Many accident and injury claims have been funded by a No Win No Fee agreement between the client and solicitor.
 Most of these provided for a bonus or success fee in event of the success of the case.
 This bonus/success fee was frequently paid by a defendant’s insurance company, on top of the fees normally paid out to the solicitor.
 Solicitors did not get paid if the case was lost.
 The financial risk of losing was thus offset against the potential success fee.

 The biggest change coming is that these bonus/success fees are to be abolished.
 Solicitors may still have to carry the risk of cases being lost, but there is a new way for them to be paid for that risk.
-Instead of the defendant’s insurers paying the claimant’sa bonus/success fee, that sum will now come from the client out of damages.
+Instead of the defendant’s insurers paying the claimant’s solicitors a bonus/success fee, that sum will now come from the client out of damages.

 To minimise the risk to the client, the Government will cap the bonus/success fee so that it cannot be more than 50% of the damages recovered.
 In order to limit the impact on the client, the Government has ordered that the level of damages in injury cases be uplifted by 10% across the board.